bbauska/Anti-Project2025/anti.md

 and millions of employees.
 Under Article I of the Constitution, ‘All legislative Powers herein granted shall be vested in a Congress of the United States, which shall consist of a Senate and a House of Representatives.’
 That is, federal law is enacted only by elected legislators in both houses of Congress.”
-[Foreword, Project 2025, accessed 6/24/24]
+[Foreword, Project 2025, accessed 6/24/24]</p>

-Project 2025 plans to “fill its ranks with political appointees” who are loyal above all to the president.
+<p>Project 2025 plans to “fill its ranks with political appointees” who are loyal above all to the
+president.
 “In order to carry out the President’s desires, political appointees must be given the tools, knowledge, and support to overcome the federal government’s obstructionist Human Resources departments.
 More fundamentally, the new Administration must fill its ranks with political appointees.”
-[Taking the Reins of Government, page 20, accessed 6/24/24] Project 2025 calls for the “aggressive use of the vast powers of the executive branch” by the next conservative president “to bend or break the bureaucracy to the presidential will.”
+[Taking the Reins of Government, page 20, accessed 6/24/24]</p>

+<p>Project 2025 calls for the “aggressive use of the vast powers of the executive branch” by the next
+conservative president “to bend or break the bureaucracy to the presidential will.”
 “Sadly, however, a President today assumes office to find a sprawling federal bureaucracy that all too often is carrying out its own policy plans and preferences—or, worse yet, the policy plans and preferences of a radical,